Aurumaker72/mupen-lua-ugui/README.md

 - Easy Usage
   - Include only one file
 - Flexible
-  - Call library functions at any time
+  - Add or extend controls
-  - Add or modify controls and stylers
+  - Add or extend stylers
+  - Mockable input
 - Host-authoritative
   - Invokable anytime and anywhere
   - No copies or mutation of application state